CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 your messages end up with as many receivers as possible?
 Are you idealistic and do you want to make the internet a safer place?
 Or are you more pragmatic?

 Copernica is a member of M3AAWG.
-This is an organisation that fights all sort of internet messaging abuse.
+This is an organization that fights all sort of internet messaging abuse.
 The general consensus over there is that the sooner everyone is on the most strict DMARC setting (p=reject), the better it is.
 Some of the visitors even walk around in p=reject t-shirts.
 In practice life is however not that simple.
-For organisations that are very vulnerable for fishing (like financial organisations, banks) it of course is recommended to switch to p=reject.
+For organizations that are very vulnerable for fishing (like financial organisations, banks) it of course is recommended to switch to p=reject.
 But this it not so crucial for other types of organisations.
 Many big M3AAWG members still use the tolerant setting.